-First responders: burnout, substance use & getting support
+First Responders: burnout, substance use & getting support

 First responders routinely show up on lists of industries with high burnout rates.
 First responders are comprised of police officers, EMS, firefighters and 911 dispatchers.
 Burnout is a form of stress that is usually associated with our work environment.
 Although anyone in any career is susceptible to burnout, there are several components of being a first responder that increase the odds of experiencing burnout in that field.